-Graph Studio is available on Snowflake data planes.
+Graph Studio runs on both Snowflake and AWS data planes.
 For a conceptual overview, see Graph Studio.

 Prerequisites